mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/README.md

 # Weld Porosity Detection

 Weld Porosity Detection prevents defects in real time using AI-powered monitoring.
 AI and machine vision enable real-time detection of welding defects, ensuring immediate corrective action before issues escalate.
-By leveraging the right camera and computing hardware, a trained AI model continuously monitors the welds, halting the process the moment a defect is detected.
+Using the right camera and computing hardware, a trained AI model continuously monitors the welds, halting the process the moment a defect is detected.
 Deep learning AI processes video data at frame rates far beyond human capability, delivering unmatched precision and reliability.

 ## Features

 It is a cloud-native application composed of microservices, using pre-trained deep learning models for video analysis.
-This sample application offers the following features:
+This sample application offers the following:

 - High-speed data exchange with low-latency compute.
 - AI-assisted defect detection in real-time as pallets are received at the warehouse.
 - On-premise data processing for data privacy and efficient use of bandwidth.
-- Interconnected warehouses deliver analytics for quick and informed tracking and decision making.
+- Interconnected warehouse delivery analytics for quick and informed decision making and tracking.

 ## Get Started